1999AZZAR/article_generator/README.md

 ### Basic Content Generation

 1. Access the application at the deployed URL or local development server
+2. **Optional**: Switch interface language using the EN/ID buttons in the header
-2. Select the content type (Article/Chapter or Novel Outline)
+3. Select the content type (Article/Chapter or Novel Outline)
-3. Complete the input form:
+4. Complete the input form:
    - Topic or title
    - Author writing style
    - Content language
    - Optional tags and keywords
    - Optional main idea/plot description
    - Chapter count (for novels)
-4. Submit the form to generate content
+5. Submit the form to generate content
-5. Review the generated content and export as needed
+6. Review the generated content and export as needed

+### Language Settings

+The application supports two interface languages:

+- **English (EN)**: Default interface language
+- **Indonesian (Bahasa Indonesia)**: Localized interface

+**To change language:**
+- Use the language toggle buttons (EN/ID) in the main page header
+- Or visit Settings page (`/settings`) and select your preferred language from the dropdown
+- Language preference is saved locally in your browser

+All UI elements, form labels, buttons, and messages will be displayed in your selected language.

 ### Novel Writing Workflow